-Operation Option Description PARTITION ITERATOR Access many partitions (a subset).
-PARTITION ALL Access all partitions.
-PARTITION INLIST Similar to iterator, but based on an IN-list predicate.
-PARTITION INVALID Indicates that the partition set to be accessed is empty.
-PX ITERATOR BLOCK, CHUNK Implements the division of an object into block or chunk ranges among a set of parallel execution servers.
+Operation Option Description PX ITERATOR BLOCK, CHUNK Implements the division of an object into block or chunk ranges among a set of parallel execution servers.
 PX COORDINATOR Implements the Query Coordinator which controls, schedules, and executes the parallel plan below it using parallel execution servers.
 It also represents a serialization point, as the end of the part of the plan executed in parallel and always has a PX SEND QC operation below it.
-PX PARTITION Same semantics as the regular ${\tt PARTITION}$ operation except that it appears in a parallel plan.
+PX PARTITION Same semantics as the regular PARTITION operation except that it appears in a parallel plan.
 PX RECEIVE Shows the consumer/receiver parallel execution node reading repartitioned data from a send/producer (QC or parallel execution server) executing on a PX SEND node.
 This information was formerly displayed into the DISTRIBUTION column.
 See Table 7-5.
-PX SEND QC (RANDOM), HASH, RANGE Implements the distribution method taking place between two sets of parallel execution servers.
-Shows the boundary between two sets and how data is repartitioned on the send/producer side (QC or side.
-This information was formerly displayed into the DISTRIBUTION column.
+PX SEND SEND QC (RANDOM), HASH, Implements the distribution method taking place between two RANGE parallel execution servers.
+Shows the boundary between two and how data is repartitioned on the send/producer side (QC This information was formerly displayed into the DISTRIBUT: column.
 See Table 7-5.
 REMOTE Retrieval of data from a remote database.
 SEQUENCE Operation involving accessing values of a sequence.
 SORT AGGREGATE Retrieval of a single row that is the result of applying a group function to a group of selected rows.
 SORT UNIQUE Operation sorting a set of rows to eliminate duplicates.
-SORT GROUP BY Operation sorting a set of rows into groups for a query with a ${\tt GROUP}$ ${\tt BY}$ clause.
+SORT GROUP BY Operation sorting a set of rows into groups for a query with a GROUP BY clause.
 SORT GROUP BY PIVOT Operation sorting a set of rows into groups for a query with a GROUP BY clause.
 The PIVOT option indicates a pivot-specific optimization for the SORT GROUP BY operator.
 SORT JOIN Operation sorting a set of rows before a merge-join.
 SORT ORDER BY Operation sorting a set of rows for a query with an ORDER BY clause.
 TABLE ACCESS FULL Retrieval of all rows from a table.
 (These are access methods.)
 TABLE ACCESS SAMPLE Retrieval of sampled rows from a table.
 TABLE ACCESS CLUSTER Retrieval of rows from a table based on a value of an indexed cluster key.
 TABLE ACCESS HASH Retrieval of rows from table based on hash cluster key value.
 TABLE ACCESS BY ROWID RANGE Retrieval of rows from a table based on a rowid range.
+TABLE ACCESS SAMPLE BY ROWID RANGE Retrieval of sampled rows from a table based on a rowid range.
+TABLE ACCESS BY USER ROWID If the table rows are located using user-supplied rowids.
+TABLE ACCESS BY INDEX ROWID If the table is nonpartitioned and rows are located using index(es).
+TABLE ACCESS BY GLOBAL INDEX ROWID If the table is partitioned and rows are located using only global indexes.